amirali-yaghoubi/telegram-ai-voice-bot/README.md

 3. `pip install pyTelegramBotAPI openai gtts`
 4. Put your tokens in the script
 5. Run `python bot.py`

+- You can set the maximum tokens by changing "m_t" variable.

 Made with love in 2024–2025